What are “Sides?

 One of the major disadvantages to conducting the audition process using sides is, of course, that sides are only a small, incomplete portion of the script.
 As such, sides do not tell the actor their character’s full story.
 This makes it nearly impossible for the actor to give an accurate portrayal of the character, since, assuming the story is not already well-known, the actor is only allowed a glimpse of the character’s life.

-This is why many experienced actors seek to peruse or gain an understanding of the full script before auditioning.
+This is why many experienced actors seek to peruse, or at least gain an understanding of, the full script before auditioning.

 Don’t just settle for having your audition sides.
 Try (if you can) to obtain the whole script, to gain a fuller understanding of the story & how your character fits into it.#actorslife